pn18/S2016-421/README.md

 The following is a general list of do's and don'ts to remember when designing software.

+## Style

+* DO use Pascal- or OO-casing.
+That is, capitalize the first letter of every word (`DateTime`, `StreamWriter`, `EntryPointNotFoundException`, ...).
+* DO NOT capitalize all the letters of an abreviation; `HttpRequest` not `HTTPRequest`.
+* DO put each class/struct/enum into it's own file.
+* DO use sub-directories to reflect nested namespaces.
+For example the class `MyNamespace.MyTech.MyClass` should be located in the folder ./MyNamespace/MyTech/MyClass.

 ## Namespaces

 * DO use namespaces.